 Yellow Pages is the weekly newsletter from the Amsterdam UMC Research Grant Support team.
 It is published on Thursdays and contains announcements about grant opportunities, scientific meetings and other activities related to research.
 Input for Yellow Pages can be sent to firstname.lastname@example.org on Mondays, before 12.00 hrs.
 To subscribe/ unsubscribe: please send an e-mail to email@example.com.

 Do you need funding for your research?
-Major funders are listed below:
+Major funders, with grant possibilities across all three of AGEM’s research programs, are listed below.

 - The Netherlands Organization for Scientific Research - NWO